0atman/noboilerplate/scripts/40-compiler-driven-development.md

 Just as in TDD, I recommend you start by hardcoding values to get your code to compile.

 The goal here is to go green.
-This psudocode does not quite get us there, but unlike in TDD, we don't just get error output, we get FIXES!
+This pseudocode does not quite get us there, but unlike in TDD, we don't just get error output, we get FIXES!

 ---